Codsall: Transport

 Codsall has a railway station on the Shrewsbury-Wolverhampton Line, and has train services to Shrewsbury, Telford, Wolverhampton and Birmingham.
-The village also has regular bus links with Wolverhampton, the 5 / 5A service operated by National Express West Midlands providing a full weekly service.
+The village also has regular bus links with Wolverhampton.
+Banga Bus Services operate a 30 minute 5/X5 service Mon-Fri.
+On Saturdays service 5, runs to an hourly frequency.
+In addition an hourly daily evening and Sunday service is provided on service 5 by Chaserider under subsidy.
+Buses were formerly operated by National Express West Midlands.